 SUIP will not start making its first notifications until the last week in February.

 Yes, a complete transcript, including fall grades, is required.

 What should I include in my personal statement?
 What are the page limits?

 Your personal statement should describe your current research interests, as well as previous research experiences.
 The statement should also include your projected career goals and what has influenced you decision to pursue them.
 Finally, you should include some background info about yourself.
-There is not a minimum page requirement, but 1-2 pages are sufficient.
+There is no minimum page requirement; 1-2 pages are sufficient.

 How are mentors/labs assigned if I am accepted?

 Once an intern has accepted an offer to participate in SUIP, the application is reviewed by faculty members to determine which applicants are potential “fits” for their labs.
 The SUIP administrators then try to best match these selections with the interns’ stated research interests.
 Once a match is made, the intern and mentor are notified so that they may begin discussing a project and transition into the lab

 Where will interns be housed?
 Are meals covered by the program?